samuelkarp/runj/README.md

 `containerd-shim-runj-v1` and can be used from the `ctr` command-line tool by specifying `--runtime wtf.sbk.runj.v1`.

-A bleeding-edge build of containerd is currently required as not all the necessary patches for FreeBSD support are available in a release.
-You can find the necessary commits in the
+containerd 1.5 or later is required as earlier versions do not have all the necessary patches for FreeBSD support.
+Additional functionality may be available in a development build of containerd.
+If you prefer to build from source, you can find the latest commits in the
 [`main` branch of containerd](https://github.com/containerd/containerd/tree/main).

 #### OCI Image